capactio/capact/docs/tutorial/jira-installation/README.md

 ### Goal

-This instruction will guide you through the installation of Jira on a Kubernetes cluster using Voltron.
+This instruction will guide you through the installation of Jira on a Kubernetes cluster using Capact.

 Jira depends on the PostgreSQL database.
-Depending on the cluster configuration, with the Voltron project, you can install Jira with a managed Cloud SQL database or a locally deployed PostgreSQL Helm chart.
+Depending on the cluster configuration, with the Capact project, you can install Jira with a managed Cloud SQL database or a locally deployed PostgreSQL Helm chart.

 The diagrams below show possible scenarios: